 A lender must file a proof of claim with the bankruptcy court no later than 30 days after it receives the Notice-unless the Notice specifically states that a proof of claim is not required.
 If required, the proof of claim must be filed, even if a default claim has already been filed on the loan and the lender has not yet received payment from the guarantor.
 If a proof of claim is required, the lender must immediately forward a copy of the bankruptcy notification, proof of claim, and all other pertinent documents sent to or received from the bankruptcy court to the guarantor.
-If the lender filed any required document with the bankruptcy court in an electronic format, it must include a printed copy of that document in any claim that it files.
-Upon claim payment, the guarantor will file a Transfer of Claim.
-Once the court processes the transfer, the Notice of Transfer of Claim Other Than For Security form will be sent to the lender/servicer acknowledging the transfer of the proof of claim. [§682.402(f)(4); §682.402(g)(1)(v)(A)]
+If the lender filed any required document with the bankruptcy court in an electronic format, it must include a printed copy of that document in any claim that it submits to the guarantor.
+Upon claim payment, the guarantor will file a Transfer of Claim Other Than For Security form with the court to complete the transfer of the proof of claim.
+Once the court processes the transfer, the Notice of Transfer of Claim Other Than For Security form will be sent to the lender/servicer acknowledging the transfer of the proof of claim.

+[§682.402(f)(4); §682.402(g)(1)(v)(A)]